hmc-cs-dzhang/language-design/language-design.md

 > Apparently, HTML5+CSS3 is turing complete too.

-What's interesting here is not whether these langauges are Turing-complete, or if they are, well, languages.
+What's interesting here is not whether these languages are Turing-complete, or if they are, well, languages.
 Rather, the interesting thing is that Turing- completenes is an issue of discussion at all.
 There seems to be a popular conception that Turing-completeness makes a programming language, and since we